tzuryby/fsui/README.md

-= Soon to be a fine HTML5 FreeSWITCH utility =
+_Soon to be a fine HTML5 FreeSWITCH utility_